liemgumball/note/Teaching/Web/Front-end/HTML.md

 9. What is the purpose of the `<title>` tag?

-10. How do you add an image to a webpage?
+10. How do you add an image to a web page?

 11. How do you create a hyperlink in HTML?